‘Creativity and Curiosity; Conversations between Artists and Astronomers’

 Gillian McFarland, Ione Parkin and Alison Lochhead have developed a body of artwork in connection with astronomers, cosmologists and planetary geologists.
 They have been exploring the rich imagery of space, engaging in creative dialogue with researchers and gaining new insights into the dynamic forces of the universe.

 This artist-led project has been supported by funding from the Royal Astronomical Society and the Arts Council England and involves astronomers from the University of Leicester, the Institute of Astronomy, Cambridge, Imperial College, London and further afield.
 The project was launched at the Cambridge Science Festival March 2017 with an exhibition, talks, panel discussions and workshops.
-Further exhibitions are scheduled for the Blyth Gallery at Imperial College, Dundee Science Centre and Glasgow Science Centre in 2018.
+In November 2018, Ione Parkin and Gillian McFarland will be taking the Creativity and Curiosity project to Berlin for the Berlin Science Week, including an exhibition of art work at the Zeiss-Gross Planetarium and an accompanying artist’s talk and panel discussion.
+Further exhibitions are being planned around the UK and abroad.

 Interactive conversations have ranged across a variety of areas of research and this rich intake of inspiration from the scientific community has helped drive new processes within the artists’ studio practices: